 Emotional distress is a valid type of damage, and you have the right to seek compensation to cover your losses.
 You can hold the liable party accountable for their negligence and get justice.

 A personal injury lawyer from GED Lawyers can handle your emotional distress case in Florida so you can focus on healing.
-To learn more about emotional distress lawsuits or to get a free consultation to talk about your case, contact us today.
+To learn more about emotional distress lawsuits or get a free consultation to discuss your case, contact us today.